 The European Commission introduced new rules related to the parcel delivery service.
 The aim is to strengthen the trust of consumers and undertakings in cross-border e-commerce within the European Single Market.
 The consumers will gain better overview of prices for parcel delivery services.

-By issuing this Regulation the European Union aims to reach one of the targets of the Strategy for Digital Single Market in Europe in the area of securing more effective and more affordable cross-border parcel delivery service.
+By issuing this Regulation the European Union aims to reach one of the targets of the Strategy for Digital Single Market in Europe in the area of securing more efficient and more affordable cross-border parcel delivery service.

 Information obligation involves all parcel delivery service providers except providers with less than 50 employees (in the average to the previous calendar year and involved in parcel delivery), if those are not established in more than one EU Member state.
-Parcel delivery service means services involving the clearance, sorting, transport and distribution of parcels.
+Parcel delivery service means services involving the clearance, sorting, transport and delivery of parcels.